Huulab/PADD-seq/README.md

 Download the reference genome and build a reference genome index for the alignment program (bwa).

-Edit the `projects/conf/config`, and replace the `hg38_FA` `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively. replace the `TSSDAT` variable with
+Edit the `projects/conf/config`, and replace the `hg38_FA`, `hg38_INDEX_PATH` variables with the path of your reference genome and reference genome index, respectively.
+Replace the `TSSDAT` variable with the path of `Tssdat.txt` file in `projects/conf/`.
+Replace the `UPSTREAM`, `DOWNSTREAM` variables with distance upstream of the reference-point selected

 run `projects/start.sh` to perform Alignment.